Ottawa's original digital filmmakers' festival

 The Digi60 Filmmakers' Festival was founded on the principle that new and emerging filmmakers would be encouraged to create short films, and be able to screen them in a setting that provided a real world film festival experience, complete with jury evaluation, awards, and gala.
 We have seen many Digi60 Alumni go on to become professional members of the film and television industry.
 The festival also aims to promote Ottawa as a sustainable film industry destination with desirable cast and crew available for hire.

 Digi60 is not just about making films.
 We also make filmmakers.

 In 2014, Digi60 also acquired the rights to revive the Summer Institute of Film and Television (SIFT), formerly operated under the Canadian Screen Training Centre (CSTC).
 Originally created in 1981, by Ottawa screenwriter and film industry professional, Tom Shoebridge, SIFT as ran for 29 years and trained thousands of students under the tutelage of industry professionals including Megan Follows, Atom Egoyan, Patricia Rozema, Peter Raymond, Sarah Polley, Denys Arcand, and nearly 400 others.

-The Digi60 Ottawa Digital Filmmakers' Festival is a grass-roots not-for-profit incorporation run by filmmakers, for filmmakers.
+The Digi60 Ottawa Digital Filmmakers' Festival is a grass-roots, volunteer run not-for-profit corporation run by filmmakers, for filmmakers.